The magic thread lift15/02/21

 Is a thread lift safe?

-Above all else they are very safe if performed by a medic.
+Above all else they are very safe if performed by an experienced and knowlegeable medic.
 They need to be inserted into the right plane and inserted into the right type of patient.
 There are risks such as infection, thread extrusion, nerve irritation and puckering.
 However, you should be advised on how to minimise these risks and who to contact outside of clinic hours if a problem arises.
 Wouldn’t you rather have a medic dealing with unexpected complications in the comfort of a familiar clinic than have a trip to A&E and wait umpteen hours to see a doctor who may not have medical aesthetic training?
-Be careful to make an educated choice on who you choose to be your aesthetic injector.
+Be careful to make an educated and sensible decision as to who you will trust your face with?

 How do I find out more?

 Go to the contact me page and there is a booking button.
-Once this is clicked you'll see the option for a 20 minute consultation that includes a video assessment.
+Once this is clicked you'll see the option for booking an appointment, this includes a video assessment as a first step?

 FIND OUT MORE FROM MY YOUTUBE VIDEO BY CLICKING HERE